argoproject/Argo/docs/api/inc/ajax-functions.rst

    Includes a "largo_lmp_template_partial" filter to allow for modifying the value $partial.

-   :param object $post_query: The query object being used to generate LMP markup
+   :param WP_Query $post_query: The WP_Query being used to generate LMP markup

    :returns: string $partial The slug of partial that should be loaded.